Chuck Finley: Marriage

 Finley was married to actress Tawny Kitaen from 1997 to 2002.
-They had two daughters, Wynter and Raine.
+They had two daughters.
 Finley and Kitaen were featured together in the 1999 Sports Illustrated Swimsuit Issue.

 On April 4, 2002, Finley filed for divorce three days after Kitaen was charged with committing domestic violence against him, twisting his ear and having beaten him repeatedly with a stiletto heel in the arm, leg and foot while he was driving a car in Orange County, California, two weeks earlier.
 In the divorce filings, he stated, "I am fearful that (Kitaen)... will harm herself or will harm others, including me or including my children."
 He received a temporary restraining order preventing her from seeing him and he received temporary custody of the children.
-During hearings on the domestic violence charge of spousal abuse, Kitaen initially pleaded not guilty but admitted that she was addicted to prescription medications which she had taken for two years for migraines, and voluntarily both entered substance abuse treatment and attended anger management classes for 52 weeks to get the charges dropped.
+During hearings on the domestic violence charge of spousal abuse, Kitaen initially pleaded not guilty but admitted that she was addicted to prescription medications which she had taken for two years for migraines, and voluntarily entered both substance abuse treatment and anger management classes for 52 weeks to get the charges dropped.
 Tawny Finley, in a declaration to the Orange County Superior Court, claimed Finley used steroids, among other drugs.
 She also claimed he bragged about being able to circumvent MLB's testing policy.
 When told of his wife's accusations, which also included heavy marijuana use and alcohol abuse, Finley replied: "I can't believe she left out the cross-dressing."

-As Finley took the mound for a April 16, 2002, road game against the Chicago White Sox, the Comiskey Park musical director took a subtle dig at Finley's messy divorce, and played "Here I Go Again" by the band Whitesnake, referencing Kitaen's appearance in that band's videos and her previous marriage to the band's lead singer, David Coverdale.
+So prevalent was his personal life troubles that in April 16, 2002, road game against the Chicago White Sox, the Comiskey Park musical director took a subtle dig at Finley's messy divorce, and played "Here I Go Again" by the band Whitesnake, referencing Kitaen's appearance in that band's videos and her previous marriage to the band's lead singer, David Coverdale.
 Lasting only 1 2/3 innings, Finley gave up nine runs (eight earned) including two home runs.
 The musical director was later fired, and the White Sox apologized.

-Finley's third daughter, Briena Finley, was born in 2007 from a relationship at the time.
+Finley's third daughter Briena was born in 2007 from a relationship at the time.